 Respecting the local traditions and the environment

 People are more and more interested in what local, authentic means.
 With globalization we risk losing the authentic element, to destroy the specificity of places.
 That is why we try to show in our tours how local communities live without interfering in their lives, without affecting them in any way and with respect for their customs.
-The biggest challenge is to reconcile the travelers’ curiosity with the locals’ need for space.
+The biggest challenge is to reconcile the travellers’ curiosity with the locals’ need for space.

-People are also interested to explore the secret gems, to discover the virgin natural corners, to visit what the environment has to offer.
+People are also interested to explore the secret gems, discovering the virgin natural corners, to visit what the environment has to offer.
 Here we were lucky because we didn’t have to do anything: all our guests loved and respected nature.

 Sustainable tourism is not a trend, a fashion.
 It is a way of visiting the world and leaving a healthy legacy for those coming after.
 We started to practice sustainable tourism in 2018 and that was just the beginning.
 Sustainable tourism in Romania is just beginning to be noticed.
 But our start in 2018 set us the path for the future and we intend to follow it.